tomoya5296/anisotropic_layered_material/README.md

 # Overview

-This is an official implementation of the paper "[Real-time Rendering of Layered Materials with Anisotropic Normal Distributions](https://tatsy.github.io/projects/anisolayer19/)".
+This is an official implementation of the paper Real-time Rendering of Layered Materials with Anisotropic Normal Distributions.

 # Description
 - BRDF & anisotropic_layered.frag: source code